-Ogden Honors College junior named 2024 Udall Scholar
+Ogden Honors College Junior Named 2024 Udall Scholar

 May 10, 2024

-The LSU Roger Hadfield Ogden Honors College is proud to announce that Peter Kelly has been named a 2024 Udall Scholar by the Morris K. Udall and Stewart L. Udall Foundation.
+BATON ROUGE, LA – The LSU Roger Hadfield Ogden Honors College is proud to announce that Peter Kelly has been named a 2024 Udall Scholar by the Morris K. Udall and Stewart L. Udall Foundation.
 The Baton Rouge native was one of 55 students selected from a pool of 406 candidates.
 Of the 55 students selected, Peter is the only scholar from Louisiana.
 An 18-member independent review committee selected this year’s group of Udall Scholars on the basis of commitment to careers in the environment, Tribal public policy, or Native health care; leadership potential; record of public service; and academic achievement.

 Kelly, an Ogden Honors College student majoring in geography and philosophy, is a Louisiana Service and Leadership (LASAL) Scholar and Stamps Scholar.